skijima404/architecture-review-tool/docs/for-model/togaf-review-guide.md

   - Security design (authentication, authorization, threat modeling, etc.) considered from the initial stages
   - Effective utilization of standardized technical assets within the organization
   - Incorporation of operational ease (monitoring, alerts, metrics) into the development configuration
+  - Whether DR (Disaster Recovery) and failover operation are reviewed as a system and as a whole solution

 ## Phase E: Opportunities & Solutions